BitDegree (BDG) Achieves Market Capitalization of $798,328.51

-BitDegree (BDG) traded flat against the US dollar during the twenty-four hour period ending at 10:00 AM Eastern on July 24th.
-During the last seven days, BitDegree has traded flat against the US dollar.
+BitDegree (BDG) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on July 25th.
+One BitDegree coin can now be bought for $0.0021 or 0.00000003 BTC on exchanges.
+In the last seven days, BitDegree has traded flat against the US dollar.
 BitDegree has a total market capitalization of $798,328.51 and $432.00 worth of BitDegree was traded on exchanges in the last day.
-One BitDegree coin can now be bought for about $0.0021 or 0.00000003 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.